Traumatic Fall Injury Lawyers Serving Clients in Atlantic County and throughout New Jersey

 Another expert which may be necessary if an individual suffers a catastrophic slip and fall injury is an economist.
 An economist is hired to determine the injured individual’s past and future lost wages.
 If an individual suffers a catastrophic injury as a result of a slip and fall and is therefore unable to work, the individual may be able to recover past and future lost wages.
 It is therefore imperative that an economist properly determine the applicable economic losses and present them to either a Judge or jury.

-How our Injury Lawyers can Help You with a Slip & Fall Claim in New Jersey
+How our Ocean County Injury Lawyers can Help

 If you or someone you know has suffered a catastrophic injury as a result of a slip and fall in New Jersey, it is vital to seek help from a knowledgeable attorney who has experience handling slip and fall claims.
 The New Jersey Slip and Fall Accident Lawyers at our firm represent individuals who have suffered injuries to head, neck, spine, back, and other catastrophic harm from trip and fall accidents.
-With convenient offices located in Wall Township, we represent victims in Monmouth County, Ocean County, Middlesex County, Camden County, Atlantic County and throughout New Jersey.
-If you would like to speak with a member of our team, call our office at 732-810-0336.
+We represent victims in Monmouth County, Ocean County, Middlesex County, Camden County, Atlantic County and throughout New Jersey.
+If you would like to speak with a member of our team, call our office at (732) 303-7857.
 An NJ injury lawyer is available immediately to discuss your catastrophic injury or meet with you and discuss your case.